PhilipToddCoppola/Honors-Project/README.md

-Understanding root development, from cellular mechanisms, using Python and 3D particle based modelling
+Utilising Python Programming to Build a 3D Particle Based Model of Root Development
 ======

 ### Background